Achievable logoAchievable logo

 • Mid and low back pain

-• Morning stiffness of spine
+• Morning stiffness of the spine

-• Decrease lordosis in lumbar spine
+• Decreased lordosis in the lumbar spine

 • Degeneration of peripheral and costovertebral joints